AlessioPani/python-examples/README.md

 ### Email slicer
 The email slicer is a handy program to get the username and domain name from an email address.
 It checks if the email provided by the user is valid or not (with a combination of if/elif conditions), with the related exceptions and hints for the user.

+### Desktop notifier
+A desktop notifier app runs on your system and it will be used to send you notifications after every specific interval of time.